Student Records and Privacy Rights Policy

 Student Records and Privacy Rights Procedures

 Directory information, which is information that is generally not considered harmful or an invasion of privacy if released, can also be disclosed to outside organizations without a student's prior written consent.
 Outside organizations include but are not limited to companies that manufacture class rings or publish yearbooks.
 In addition, the Solomon Amendment requires Stanly Community College to provide military recruiters, upon request, with directory information categories-names, addresses, telephone listings, age or date of birth, level of education, major-unless students have advised the College that they do not want their information disclosed without prior written consent.
 A student who does not want Stanly Community College to disclose directory information from education records without his or her prior written consent must notify the College by completing a Request to Prevent Disclosure of Directory Information form each semester.
-The form may be obtained from the the Enrollment Management Department.
+The form may be obtained from the Enrollment Management Department.
 At least ten days should be allowed for processing a request.
 Stanly Community College has designated the following information as directory information:

 - student's first and last name